How to Mail Merge from Shared Mailbox (Microsoft 365).

 * Note: For this to happen, you may need to wait a while or restart the computer.

-2. After you verify that the Shared mailbox is no longer appears in user's Outlook, add the account of the Shared mailbox as a new email account.
+2. After you verify that the Shared mailbox no longer appears in the user's Outlook, add the account of the Shared mailbox as a new email account.
 To do this:

 a.
-From File menu > go to Account Settings and click New.
+From the File menu, go to Account Settings and click New.

 3. Once the account is successfully added, restart Outlook to apply the change.

 4. After restarting, the Shared Mailbox's email account will be added in Outlook's left navigation pane.
-Now, proceed to next step to learn how to mail merge from the shared mailbox.
+Now, proceed to the next step to learn how to perform a Word mail merge using the shared mailbox.

 Step 3.
-How to Mail Merge from the Shared Mailbox.
+How to Mail Merge in Word from the Shared Mailbox

 When you want to Mail Merge using the Shared Mailbox's account, do the following:

-2. In Outlook go to File menu and open Account Settings.
+2. In Outlook, go to the File menu and open Account Settings.

-3. In 'Email' tab, select the shared mailbox's email account and click Set as Default.
+3. In the 'Email' tab, select the shared mailbox's email account and click Set as Default.

-4. Then select to 'Data Files' tab, select the shared mailbox data file and click Set as Default again.
+4. Then select the 'Data Files' tab, select the shared mailbox data file, and click Set as Default again.
 When done, close Account Settings and restart Outlook.

 6. After you complete the mail merge, reopen Account Settings in Outlook and set both the user's email account and its data file as the default.